Scurvyez/Scurvyez/README.md

     };

     public string Passion = "Creating works which induce a sense of creativity in others."
-                            + "People all to often forget to enjoy the careers or hobbies they follow."
+                            + "People all too often forget to enjoy the careers or hobbies they follow."
                             + "If I can somehow curb that trend then I will do everything in my power to do so.";
 }
 ```